-- 1) Inspect shipment carefully for signs of damage.
-Any claim for damage or shortage in shipment must be filed immediately against carrier by consignee.
-No claims for variances or shortages will be allowed by Boiler Manufacturer, unless presented within sixty (60) days after receipt of equipment. - 2) Safe, reliable operation of this boiler depends upon installation by a professional heating contractor in strict accordance with this manual and the requirements of the authority having jurisdiction. - In the absence of an authority having jurisdiction, installation must be in accordance with this manual and the National Fuel Gas Code, ANSI Z223.1-latest edition.
-In Canada, follow CAN/CSA B149.1 (Natural Gas and Propane Installation Code). - Where required by the authority having jurisdiction, this installation must conform to the Standard for Controls and Safety Devices for Automatically Fired Boilers (ANSI/ASME CSD-1)-latest edition. - Make sure that a properly sized chimney is available which is in good condition.
-Consult the authority having jurisdiction, Part VI of this manual, and the National Fuel Gas Code for additional information on venting requirements. - 4) Make sure that the boiler is correctly sized: - For heating systems employing convection radiation (baseboard or radiators) use an industry accepted sizing method such as the I=B=R Guide RHH published by the Air-Conditioning, Heating and Refrigeration Institute (AHRI). - For new radiant heating systems refer to the radiant tubing manufacturer's boiler sizing guidelines. - For systems that incorporate indirect water heaters, refer to the indirect water heater manufacturer's instructions for boiler output requirements.

-5) Make sure that the boiler received is configured for the correct gas (natural or LP).
+- 1) Safe, reliable operation of this boiler depends upon installation by a professional heating contractor in strict accordance with this manual and the requirements of the authority having jurisdiction. - In the absence of an authority having jurisdiction, installation must be in accordance with this manual and the National Fuel Gas Code, ANSI Z223.1-latest edition.
+In Canada, follow CAN/CSA B149.1 (Natural Gas and Propane Installation Code). - Where required by the authority having jurisdiction, this installation must conform to the Standard for Controls and Safety Devices for Automatically Fired Boilers (ANSI/ASME CSD-1)-latest edition. - 2) Make sure that a properly sized chimney is available which is in good condition.
+Consult the authority having jurisdiction, Part VI of this manual, and the National Fuel Gas Code for additional information on venting requirements. - 3) Make sure that the boiler is correctly sized: - For heating systems employing convection radiation (baseboard or radiators) use an industry accepted sizing method such as the I=B=R Guide RHH published by the Air-Conditioning, Heating and Refrigeration Institute (AHRI). - For new radiant heating systems refer to the radiant tubing manufacturer's boiler sizing guidelines. - For systems that incorporate indirect water heaters, refer to the indirect water heater manufacturer's instructions for boiler output requirements. - 4) Make sure that the boiler received is configured for the correct gas (natural or LP). - 5) Boilers built for installations at altitudes above 2000 ft. require different main burner orifice.
+Make sure that the boiler is configured for use at the correct altitude.